Sumit0071/My-website/README.md

 # My-website
-It is my personal website where you can get access to all stuffs bout me.
+It is my personal website where you can get access to all stuffs about me.